altgans/altgans.github.io/src/posts/neovim-setup.md

 There is also `spc + ?`

-## Advanced keymaps in Telescope picker
+## Advanced keymaps in picker

-TODO I believe that the fuzzy search via Telescope allows more keys beyond just `tab` and `ret`.
+I believe that the fuzzy search via Telescope allows more keys beyond just `tab` and `ret`.
 Which?
+E: It seems that LazyVim doesn't use Telescope anymore, but `snacks.nvim/picker`.

+Either way,
+there is a bunch of commands hidden.
+We can press `A-w` to switch the focus to the preview/list ('cycle win'), and then do `?` to show the help.
+Or we can simply press `Esc` to switch to _Normal mode_, and then explore the help from there.

+_Tip: Cycle the window in reverse with `C-w`._

+The preview can be toggled with `A-p`.
+`C-r` can be used to insert something from a register.

 ## Markdown One Sentence Per Line